Organic farming: Externalities

-Agriculture imposes negative externalities upon society through public land and other public resource use, biodiversity loss, erosion, pesticides, nutrient pollution, subsidized water usage, subsidy payments and assorted other problems.
+Agriculture imposes negative externalities upon society through public land and other public resource use, biodiversity loss, erosion, pesticides, nutrient pollution, and assorted other problems.
 Positive externalities include self-reliance, entrepreneurship, respect for nature, and air quality.
 Organic methods differ from conventional methods in the impacts of their respective externalities, dependent on implementation and crop type.
 Overall land use is generally higher for organic methods, but organic methods generally use less energy in production.
 The analysis and comparison of externalities is complicated by whether the comparison is done using a per unit area measurement or per unit of production, and whether analysis is done on isolated plots or on farm units as a whole.

 Measurements of biodiversity are highly variable between studies, farms, and organism groups.
 "Birds, predatory insects, soil organisms and plants responded positively to organic farming, while non-predatory insects and pests did not.
 A 2005 review found that the positive effects of organic farming on abundance were prominent at the plot and field scales, but not for farms in matched landscapes."